Click on the welcome video from Pastor Dean below, or scroll down for FAQs

 Our church family is truly diverse in age, race, marital status, and family composition.
 If you seek to love and follow Jesus, you will find kindred spirits here.

 Sunday morning services begin with an opening song, followed by a greeting, Scripture reading, and children’s message.
-Following the children’s message, children in grades Kindergarten through Fifth Grade are released to Kidsway, our children’s church option for elementary age students.
+Children in grades Kindergarten through Fifth Grade are then released to Kidsway, our children’s church option for elementary age students.

 Corporate worship is typically 4-5 songs, a mix of contemporary music and familiar hymns led by our Praise team and band followed by a sermon, delivered by our Pastor, Dean Ropp, which is typically 25-30 minutes long.
 We close the service with a song, prayer, and announcements.

-To view a recent sermon, please visit the Resources tab.
+To hear a recent sermon, please visit the Resources tab.

 For more information about music at Midway, please visit the Music Ministry tab.

 WHERE DO I PARK?

 We offer paved parking in the front and rear of the building, with overflow (gravel and grass) parking on the sides.
 Designated visitor parking is near the front doors.
 A covered portico for drop-off can be found in the back for those rainy days.

 HOW SHOULD I DRESS?